 The #1 thing to do in Grenoble, France offers something for everyone.

 The #1 thing to do is taking the cable car to La Bastille!
 La Bastille is a fortress overlooking the entire city.
 Its’ strategic location has played an important role in the city’s history for over 2000 years.
-La Bastille was build in 1823 and is very well-preserved.
+La Bastille was built in 1823 and is very well-preserved.
 But getting there is half the fun!
 I’ve never seen a cable car like one in Grenoble.
 They reminded me of Christmas ornaments, but perhaps I was inspired by the Grenoble Christmas Market that I had visited the night before.
 Many visitors refer to them as bubbles.

 Whatever you think they look like, the Grenoble-Bastille is the coolest cable car ride I’ve ever taken!